ualibweb/UALIB_Workshops/01_MATLAB/01_MATLAB_TOC.md

 Here are the topics we will cover today:

-1. Introduction, Setup, and Overview of the MATLAB GUI
+1. Introduction, Overview of the MATLAB GUI, and Setup
 2. Variables and Arrays
-3. Built-in Functions
-4. Plotting Data
+3. Plotting Data
-5. Scripts
+4. Scripts
-6. Conditional Statements and Loops
+5. Conditional Statements and Loops
-7. Custom Functions
+6. Custom Functions

 ## Support and Resources